patrickswijgman/ridder/README.md

 ## Getting started

-You can get started instantly by copying the Ridder template [repo](https://github.com/patrickswijgman/ridder-template) with the following command, be sure to replace `<project-name>` with the name of your project.
+You can get started instantly by copying the Ridder template [repo](https://github.com/patrickswijgman/ridder-template) with the following command, be sure to replace `<project-name>` with the name of your game.

 ```shell
 npx degit patrickswijgman/ridder-template#main <project-name>